s1ddok/mtlswift/README.md

 * `dispatch:`

   A dispatch type to use.
+All of dispatch types has to be followed by either constant amount of threads via literals (like `X, Y, Z`), specifying a target texture to cover via `over:` argument or stating that amount of threads will be provided by user by using `provided`.
+You can see all of the examples into each section, but you can choose the combination yourself.

-  * `even: width, height, depth`
+  * `even`

     Dispatch threadgroups of a uniform threadgroup size. `Width`, `height` and `depth` describe the grid size.